gcanti/fp-ts/docs/modules/Foldable.ts.md

 ## toReadOnlyArray

-Transforms a foldable into an read-only array.
+Transforms a foldable into a read-only array.

 **Signature**